Quenos/poly-maker/mm/README.md

 - Google Sheets credentials/json and `SPREADSHEET_URL` env configured
 - Polymarket API access (CLOB and Data API)

+**Note**: The new Google Sheets-based configuration system requires the same Google Sheets setup as the existing system.
+If you're already using Google Sheets for market selection, no additional setup is needed.

 ### Installation
 ```bash
 cd /Users/coenkuijpers/projects/poly-maker